Treboder/SelfHealingArchitectureExercises/lesson-2-deployment-strategies/exercises/README.md

 ## Excercise # 1 - Basic Deployment
-1. Ensure you have connectivity to your local kubernetes cluster
+1. Ensure you have connectivity to your local kubernetes cluster (`kubectl config use-context docker-desktop`)
 2. Apply the `basic-deployment.yml` deployment configuration file.
 3. Take a screenshot of the running pods: `kubectl get pods -n udacity`
 4. Document the image number in the `nginx-basic` deployment